 - Try new things.
 Don’t gravitate only to things you already excel at or are comfortable with.
 Explore!
 While this is true for all of life, it is especially important during freshman year.
-This is the first time you will not only have the freedom to try new things, but lots of new things will be available that can help with other points — health, relationships, etc. It is all interconnected.
+This is the first time you will be free to try new things, but lots of new things will be available to help with other points — health, relationships, etc. It is all interconnected.

 - Do things you enjoy.
 You are going to be super busy, yes.
 But save some time for enjoying yourself (even if that means “doing nothing” sometimes).

 - Don’t over-commit to extracurriculars.
-Try a bunch out early on, then pick a couple to stay actively engaged with (and for those, really get involved).
+Try a bunch out early, then pick a couple to stay actively engaged with (and for those, really get involved).